meteor/galaxy-docs/source/logs.md

 Breakdown by tab will be especially useful if you have multiple containers running, and are regularly deploying.

+There is also a button where you can download all the logs that are still available (we retain logs for 7 days).

 <h4 id="all">All</h4>

 Every message and error will be shown here.